ietf-wg-cellar/ebml-specification/specification.markdown

 Within an EBML Schema, the XPath of the `@id` attribute is `/EBMLSchema/element/@id`.

-The Element ID is encoded as a Variable Size Integer and expressed in hexadecimal notation prefixed by a 0x; the Element ID is read and stored in big-endian order.
+The Element ID is encoded as a Variable Size Integer expressed in hexadecimal notation prefixed by a 0x that is read and stored in big-endian order.
 To reduce the risk of false positives while parsing EBML Streams, the Element IDs of the Root Element and Top-Level Elements **SHOULD** be at least 4 octets in length.
-Element IDs defined for use at Root Level or directly under the Root Level **MAY** use shorter octet lengths to facilitate padding and optimize edits to EBML Documents; for instance, the Void Element uses an Element ID with a one octet length to allow its usage in more writing and editing scenarios.
+Element IDs defined for use at Root Level or directly under the Root Level **MAY** use shorter octet lengths to facilitate padding and optimize edits to EBML Documents; for instance, the Void Element uses an Element ID with a length of one octet to allow its usage in more writing and editing scenarios.

 The Element ID of any Element found within an EBML Document **MUST** only match a single `@path` value of its corresponding EBML Schema, but a separate instance of that Element ID value defined by the EBML Schema **MAY** occur within a different `@path`.
 If more than one Element is defined to use the same `@id` value, then the `@path` values of those Elements **MUST NOT** share the same EBMLParentPath.
 Elements **MUST NOT** be defined to use the same `@id` value if one of their common Parent Elements could be an Unknown-Sized Element.